reiver/diy-practical-effects/README.md

 Traditionally **practical effects** were (and even still are) used for movies, for TV shows, for TV commercials, and for photography.

 Nowadays (whether acknowledged or not) **practical effects** are (also) created by:
+* aquarium hardscapes,
 * articulated comic book art (ACBA) artists,
-* aquarium hardscapes,
 * diorama creators,
 * paludarium hardscapes,
+* tabletop RPG terrain builders,
+* tabletop wargaming terrain builders,
 * terrarium hardscapes,
 * toy photographers,
-* vivarium hardscapes,
+* vivarium hardscapes.
-* tabletop RPG terrain builders,
-* tabletop wargaming terrain builders.

 ## Table of Contents
 * Materials